United States v. City of New York

 - Black applicants may also receive compensatory damages (which are separate from back pay) under certain conditions

-If you have already submitted a claim form in this case and your contact information has changed since you submitted the claim form, please provide your updated contact information here.
+If you have already submitted a claim form in this case and your contact information has changed since you submitted the claim form, please provide your updated contact information using GCG's claimant portal.
+[You will be re-directed to an external site]

 Please do not contact the court for information about this case.